ringcentral/ringcentral-extensible/README.md

     - debug mode
     - extrensions/<extension 1>/
         - every extension should have a readme file
+- WSG
     - Test WSG queryParams with array as value
     - Test WSG binary uploading / downloading
     - update test case so that everyone tests both REST and WSG
     - WSG should have its own folder and readme file